 DD Form 2792 Family Member Medical Summary

-DD Form 2792, Family Member Medical Summary is Department of Defense-issued form used for enrollment in the EFMP and for recording a family member’s special need for medical services.
+DD Form 2792, Family Member Medical Summary is a form issued by the Department of Defense (DoD) and used for enrollment in the EFMP and for recording a family member's special need for medical services.

 This form - often confused with DA Form 2792 - was previously reviewed in August 2014 with all previous editions being obsolete.
 An up-to-date fillable version of the DD 2792 is available for download below or through the DoD Documentation website.

 The information provided in the Family Member Medical Summary will help the military assignment personnel determine how the dependent's special needs may be met in accordance with the availability of medical services at a particular duty station.

 The form is a part of a paperwork package necessary to enroll into the Exceptional Family Member Program - or EFMP for short - and for the Family Member Travel Screening Process along with the DD Form 2792-1, Special Education/Early Intervention Summary.

 Despite being issued by the Department of Defense, DD Form 2792 and DD 2792-1 are required for EFMP enrollment for service members of all branches.

 The EFMP is a program implemented by the United States Department of Defense and provides support and various services to U.S. military family members with special needs.
 This includes spouses, children, and dependent adults.
 The proper forms should be completed by a sponsor, spouse, primary care provider, or by school personnel.

 EFMP enrollment is available for service members in any military branch, and each branch of service is capable of providing a wide range of medical, educational, personnel, and family support functions.

 Military members enroll in the program if they have one or more family members with a diagnosed physical, intellectual, developmental, or psychological condition that needs specialized attention, medical care or educational services.